teleporthq/teleport-lib-js/readme.md

 design state ---> code state ---> instance state
 ```

-Until very recently, those three states where completely distinct and managed by specialized tools, respectively, design tools, code editors, and browsers.
+Until very recently, those three states were completely distinct and managed by specialized tools, respectively, design tools, code editors, and browsers.
 It is only in the past two years that *code* and *instance* states (and tools) got significantly closer through hot-reloading mechanisms.

 Teleport closes the gap and allows for a real-time experience through all the digital states of a user interface.